BAPS Shri Swaminarayan Mandir

 The internal finish of the complex includes a unique purpose-designed carpet that reflects some of the carvings from the Haveli work and has been designed depicting traditional Gujarati fabrics as the basis.

-The lighting is designed in traditional Haveli like fitting which are glass yarn/goblets.
-The hanging Haveli glass goblets will be suspended with brass chains and hooks and illumination will create a candle light effect.
+The lighting is designed in traditional Haveli light fitting which are glass yarn/goblets.
+The hanging Haveli glass goblets are suspended with brass chains and hooks and illumination will create a candle light effect.

 Opened in August 1995 – five ornate shrines, which are the focal point of the Mandir, house the sacred deities, replete with lavish thrones and royal attire.